nuri-engin/postgres-database-migration/README.md

 You will find a various of SQL scripts regarding to create a sample database, define the defaul values like PK and FK notations.
 Finally the most common `view`, `function`, `procedure` samples.

 The source code includes a `/data-correction` folder which has test-case sctipts for each table.
-The scripts has been inspired by [pgTAB project](https://pgtap.org/).
+The scripts idea has been inspired by [pgTAB project](https://pgtap.org/).
 The `pgTAB` project provides TDD (test driven development) approch to the PostgreSQL.
+You may find prepared the unit-test cases for the PostgreSQL databases.

 The `/testing-helpers` folder (within `/data-correction`) will include a test-case template to make easy adapation to provide test case for any other table.
+Also the required functions which will be used by test-cases will be placed into the folder.

 #### Database info
 - Target Server: PostgreSQL